rlee287/py_autoupdate/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyautoupdate's documentation!
+Welcome to Pyautoupdate's documentation!
 ========================================

 Pyautoupdate is a module that allows code to automatically update.
 Developers can focus on developing their application and use Pyautoupdate to easily ensure that the copy of the code on the end user's computer remains updated.